 Functional requirements are the product features or its functions that must be designed directly for the users and their convenience.
 They define the functionality of the software, which the software engineers have to develop so that the users could easily perform their tasks up to the business requirements.

 Transition requirements describe requirements that must be in place for a certain period of time or phase.
 These requirements facilitate the transition from the current state to the desired future state.
 Transition requirements have a temporary nature, meaning they won’t be needed once the transition is complete.

 So why exactly are the requirements so important?

-During our work we faced a couple of situations which will help you to understand the importance of the high-quality requirements.
-First off it should be mentioned that “I want a Facebook and LinkedIn-like messenger” is hardly an appropriate requirement to put it mildly.
+During our work, we faced a couple of situations which will help you understand the importance of high-quality requirements.
+First off, it should be mentioned that “I want a Facebook and LinkedIn-like messenger” is hardly an appropriate requirement, to put it mildly.

 In everyday communication with clients we lay stress on functional requirements in the first place.
 It’s necessary to understand clearly what goals and end result the client pursues.
 Everyone sees the fish in the ocean, right?
 The same holds true for what we do.
 You should pay enough attention to requirements, discussing obvious things sometimes that some people may see differently though.

-You start to work on requirements on the initial stages of collaboration.
-First you need to agree upon them and put them all together.
-In our company this phase is parallel to wireframes development.
+You start to work on requirements in the initial stages of collaboration.
+First, you need to agree upon them and put them all together.
+In our company, this phase is parallel to wireframe development.
 Besides using MVP development strategy here is a huge advantage.
 You can get more information about it in our blog.